 PayPal Express Checkout

-PayPal Express is delivered with an option to run in an integrated form, leaving the shopper on your storefront.
-A storeowner can turn off the integrated method, in which case the action takes customers away from the store to pay through their PayPal account .
+PayPal Express takes customers away from your site to pay through their PayPal account .
+The link appears on the shopping cart page, giving the shopper clear choice about where to checkout).
 Funds are transferred directly to your own PayPal account.
 This option is probably the world's single most popular payment method.
 See herefor more information on PayPal's services and setting them up in the store.